hruffieux/locus/README.md

 ## Algorithms

-The algorithms for joint predictor and response selection provided in **locus** implement inference for regression models with
+The algorithms for joint covariate and response selection provided in **locus** implement inference for regression models with

 * identity link;